PSU-OIT-ARC/traq/README.md

 # Install
 ## Requirements

-To build `python-ldap` with pip on centos, you need the `openldap24-libs-devel` package.

-    yum install openldap24-libs-devel

-And when you install python-ldap with pip, you need to set these envars:

-    export CPATH=/usr/include/openldap24
-    export LIBRARY_PATH=/usr/lib/openldap24/

 Create a virtual environment, and install the required packages in it:

     virtualenv --no-site-packages -p python3 .env